 - Ask them what they think is important.
 This is a great way to test their common sense.
 Having someone who can think for themselves is very important as you will not always be there to answer their questions at short notice.

 - After their first clean, check their work.
-Don’t be at all afraid to point our what is not right.
+Don’t be at all afraid to point out what is not right.
 Don’t use the language of blame, just say “I prefer it to be like this”.

 - Repeat this process 4-5 times.
-If They are getting things right after the 3-4th clean, you know that you have hired someone who can follow want you’ve asked them to do.
+If They are getting things done right after the 3-4th clean, you know that you have hired someone who can follow want you’ve asked them to do.

 - After they have finished their first clean without you checking, go check things out before the guests arrive.
 They will still be things that need correcting.
 This is useful for the following reasons: